 With a wide range of players playing in different leagues throughout the year and with a good strategy, picking fixtures carefully and paying attention to team news, we would estimate that hitting the threshold 50% of times entered would be a good result.

 To provide some context, having been on the platform just under a year we have won nearly 1 ETH in threshold rewards, which is a pretty decent return considering we started out with a small gallery.

 The next question is how much it would cost to build a team to hit the ETH thresholds.

 Well first up you need a team of five players to enter the fantasy contests – called “SO5 Tournaments” on Sorare.
 Being realistic to take into account injuries and suspensions you will need more than five players though.
-We would say somewhere between eight and twelve players would be a good number.

 2. Win Card Rewards

 The second way to win rewards on Sorare is by winning cards in the SO5 tournaments.
 Cards are rewarded to managers who finish high up enough on the leaderboards.
 You can then sell the cards you win on the secondary market.